Fresh-Diversion/face_recognition_python/README.md

 Files 0 and 1 do the same thing, but in different ways.
 File 2 utilizes a webcam and tracks faces in video

-These examples can be run from the command line, however, for ease of use and portability, they are tested in Anaconda3, using python 3.7.
+These examples are tested in Anaconda3, using python 3.7.

 Instructions for installing Anaconda3 can be found in this repo.
 The instructions cover:
 * Download and installation for Linux Mint